Terrorism in Canada: Radicalization in Canada

-Radicalization, or having radical thoughts, in Canada is not illegal or necessarily problematic in and of itself.
 The Constitution of Canada, through the Charter of Rights and Freedoms, protects the freedom of thought, belief, opinion, and expression of Canadians.
+As a result, having radical ideals is not considered to be illegal in Canada.

 In terms of radicalization to violence, various federal and provincial/territorial government initiatives have been established, particularly under Public Safety Canada on the federal level.
 Particularly, the Canada Centre for Community Engagement and Prevention of Violence (Canada Centre) leads the Canadian government's efforts to "counter radicalization to violence."
 It does not manage or advise on individual cases, but rather addresses the issue in terms of broad strategy.
 The Centre was mandated in 2015; the federal budget the following year allocated $35 million over five years to establish and support the Centre, in addition to $10 million per year on-going.
 The Canada Centre also leads the Canadian government's engagement and cooperation with the Global Internet Forum to Counter Terrorism (GIFCT), established by Google, Facebook, Twitter, and Microsoft in 2017.

 On 11 December 2018, the Canada Centre launched the "National Strategy on Countering Radicalization to Violence," which is meant to "explain[] radicalization to violence and the destructive and harmful behaviours involved," as well as outlining the federal government's "approach and key priorities in countering and preventing radicalization to violence."
 Implementation of the National Strategy is supervised by the National Expert Committee on Countering Radicalization to Violence.

 The Community Resilience Fund (CRF) is a system, administered by the Canada Centre, for supporting "partnerships in countering radicalization to violence in Canada," providing funding to organizations towards engagement (e.g., research, cooperation, engaging communities, etc.) with the issue.
 As of 2019‑2020 onward, the Fund has been promised $7 million available each year for existing and new projects.
 Through CRF, the Canada Centre has supported the Centre for the Prevention of Radicalization Leading to Violence, located in Montréal, in conducting research on "better understanding risk and protective factors within families of individuals who radicalize to violence and also the role families and communities can play in mitigating radicalization to violence."
 Also through the Fund, the Canada Centre has supported "multi-agency intervention programs to build capacity to manage cases of individuals who are radicalizing to violence."

 Counter-radicalization programs

-A number of government departments deliver "social programming that contribute[]" to supporting approaches "to preventing radicalization to violence;" such federal departments include:
+A number of government departments deliver "social programming that contribute" to supporting approaches "to preventing radicalization to violence".
+Such federal departments include: